Skip to main content

 driverName = postgres

-dataSourceName = "user=postgres password=postgres host=localhost port=5432 sslmode=disable dbname=casdoor serial_normalization=virtual_sequence"
+dataSourceName = user=postgres password=postgres host=localhost port=5432 sslmode=disable dbname=casdoor serial_normalization=virtual_sequence

 dbName = casdoor